 This database is made available free of charge.
 However, data is protected by copyright and we kindly request that you cite the OECD as the source when using this data (OECD International Database of Performance Budgeting, 2018).
-To help us better track use of this database, we would appreciate receiving electronic copies of any papers that cite the database (Bonifacio Agapin, Publications Coordinator).

 The content of the database was collected using an online questionnaire and a glossary was also provided.
 The Budgeting and Public Expenditures Division of the OECD already conducted two earlier surveys on the use of performance and results information in budgeting - the first was issued in 2011 and the second in 2016